 Starting in the middle of 1942, there were four prisoner transfers from Hong Kong to Japan that included Canadians.
 This came after two transfers of British prisoners: the first included about 650 men in September 1942 and the second had 1,800 at the end of the same month.
 Unfortunately, the second cohort had embarked on the Lisbon Maru, which was sunk by accident by an American submarine.
 Out of the over 1800 captives on board, 843 died in the catastrophe.

 Bernard Castonguay and his companions were sent to Japan on January 19, 1943.
 The men were packed so close together that they couldn’t lie down at the same time.
 They had nothing to eat or drink during the whole trip save for some small rice balls and water.
 The air quickly became foul in part from the stench of hundreds of men sweating in the extremely hot temperatures in the ship holds, which had no air circulation.
 Many of the prisoners suffered from dysentery and diarrhea and had no access to latrines on the boats.
-Despite the tragedy of the Lisbon Maru, the Japanese did not provide life jackets for the POWs.
+Despite the tragedy of the Lisbon Maru, the Japanese did not provide life jackets either for the POWs.

 As the war progressed, the travel conditions deteriorated even more.
 The journeys generally became longer, more poorly supplied, and so overcrowded that the men arrived in Japan much sicker and less fit than when they had started the trip.
 Overall, about 1,100 Canadians were transferred to Japan during the war.